 As a result of the COVID-19 pandemic, we have, and could continue to, experience disruptions that could severely impact our business.
 For instance, there have been standing "stay-at-home" orders in California, and specifically San Diego County where our headquarters is located.
 We have continued to operate within the rules applicable to our business; however, an extended implementation of these governmental mandates or reinstitution of additional more stringer mandates could further impact our ability to operate effectively and conduct ongoing research and development or other activities.
-The COVID-19 pandemic has also adversely affected the broader economy and financial markets, resulting in an economic downturn that could curtail the research and development budgets of our customers, our ability to hire additional personnel and our financing prospects.
+The COVID-19 pandemic has also adversely affected the broader economy and created volatility in the financial markets which could curtail the research and development budgets of our customers, our ability to hire additional personnel and our financing prospects.